 The end car of the train features a high roof, which improves the sonic boom during movement through tunnels, ad-running resistance, and reduces exterior noise.
 Roof-mounted pantographs and air-conditioning units reduce the energy demand.
 The spoiler, nose and front section of the train are aerodynamically optimised.

 The electric brake system of the Velaro is also energy-efficient as the surplus braking energy is fed back into the power grid, resulting in 10% energy savings and a reduction in mechanical wear.

-Contractors involved with the development of Eurostar e320
+Contractors involved in the development of Eurostar e320

-Nomad Digital has been contracted to supply onboard Wi-Fi connectivity and state-of-the-art infotainment facilities for the new trains.
-Corys will supply a replica desk simulator of the new train in September 2015 to train the drivers of the new units.
+Nomad Digital was contracted to supply on-board Wi-Fi connectivity and state-of-the-art infotainment facilities for the new trains.
+Corys supplied a replica desk simulator of the new train in 2015 to train the drivers of the new units.